 If you have time, catch my colleague, Victoria Geronimo, presenting DevSecOps is a Misnomer and get some insight into exactly where Security fits in the “DevSecOps” pipeline and culture and on specific challenges companies face, and the things they do to address those challenges.

-2 – Bring your resume, a link to your resume, or a business card if you’re looking for something new.
+If you’re looking for something new.
 There are tons of sponsors you can talk to that are looking to hire and there are no ‘badge scanners’ at this conference so you’ll have to provide them your contact info in a quick/easy way.
 Remember if you sign up at a booth with your email address, they’re likely to follow up with a few sales emails.
 So, I always like to have a specific email address for events so that I can sort through these.
 Gmail helps with this by allowing you to add filters too.
 You can easily print personal business cards for cheap using a service like Vistaprint.
 Include your name, title or role (developer, engineer, ops guru, etc.), email and phone number.
 Add a link to your resume / Twitter / LinkedIn / GitHub as well so people can get connect with you.

 Here is a list of Sponsors that you can check out now.
 Do some quick research on what they do and which ones you want to stop by and chat with.
 It’s good to come with a checklist of things you want to do/accomplish so that you don’t get distracted by all the activity and the other 599 people at the conference: https://devopsdays.org/events/2020-new-york-city/sponsor.

-3 – Plan to meet at least 3 people at the event, get connected with them on social media, and follow up for coffee or a quick chat.
+At the event, get connected with them on social media, and follow up for coffee or a quick chat.
 This is my networking secret that helps me build real contacts instead of just people I said hello to at a conference.
 We all have something to share and give so don’t feel like asking for 15 minutes of their time is too much.
 You can easily connect on LinkedIN at the conference and then send them a note that night saying

 “It was nice to meet you at DevOpsDays NYC!
 I’d love to chat about [opportunities, your experience, your company, how you got to where you are] if you have 15 mins next week to catch up.
 How does [insert day/time] work for you”

-4 – Get your elevator pitch down.
 This includes who you are (name and role), where you’re from/company/school, and what you’re looking to get out of the event (learn, meet industry people, be a future speaker, etc.).
 You may also want to have a quick sentence on what you can offer others at the event like connections, directions to the nearest good coffee, or just a nice conversation.

-5 – Open Spaces are fun but may be a little intimidating for many newcomers and introverts.
+Are fun but may be a little intimidating for many newcomers and introverts.
 It’s good to know how they work before being forced into a circle and share your thoughts.
 DevOpsDays puts out a quick guide here for organizers and below is my 6 step open space guide for attendees: